chriscow/ramanujan-machine/README.md

 # The Ramanujan Machine

+**NOTE: This is being actively developed and not ready for use.** I'll remove this note once its ready to try but feel free to poke around.

 This is an implementation of the [Ramanujan Machine](http://www.ramanujanmachine.com/) ideas as described in the paper:

 > [The Ramanujan Machine: Automatically Generated Conjectures on Fundamental Constants](https://arxiv.org/pdf/1907.00205.pdf)